operator-playground-io/Keycloak-Operator-tile/tutorials/Keycloak-Instance.md

 https://##DNS.ip##:30524/auth/admin

-Once you are logged in, you should be able to see a Keycloak console as shown below
+You should be able to see a Keycloak login console as shown below

 ![](_images/login-page.png)

+### Conclusion

+We have created Keycloak Instance and able to access Keycloak login console.
+In further section, we will discuss the process of logging in to Keycloak admin Console as admin user.